pmitros/school-committee/streamline.md

   reprisal
 * The school should promptly respond to all legal FOIA requests
-* Presenters in the public comment periods should have the option of adding written text included with meeting minutes
+* Presenters in the public comment periods should have the option of adding written text included with published meeting minutes
+* School employment policies should be modeled after university policies, designed to protect freedom of speech, academic inquiry, and teachers, rather than the administration

 From there, the school should shift to processes where everything is open unless there is a compelling reason to do otherwise, and where